-- The Indicated Mineral Resource has a nominal drill spacing of 40 mN x 40 mE, a kriging slope of regression of >0.5 for the gold variable, above the constraining USD2,150 economic pit shell and within the mineralised estimation domains (3000 and 5000). - The Inferred Mineral Resource occurs within the mineralised estimation domains and above the constraining economic pit shell at USD2,150 (exclusive of Indicated Resource).
+The Indicated Mineral Resource has a nominal drill spacing of 40 mN x 40 mE, a kriging slope of regression of >0.5 for the gold variable, above the constraining US\$2,150/oz economic pit shell and within the mineralised estimation domains (3000 and 5000).

+The Inferred Mineral Resource occurs within the mineralised estimation domains and above the constraining economic pit shell at USD2,150 (exclusive of Indicated Resource).

-The constraining pit shell used for the Reasonable Prospect of Eventual Economic Extraction is based on an optimisation run at USD 2,150 per ounce, with mining costs varying with depth, but averaging \$2/t.
-Overall processing recovery was assumed to be 93% (which is supported by metallurgical test work), with a processing cost of \$11.9 per tonne.
-Wall angles used are variable with an overall average of 45°.
+The constraining pit shell used for the Reasonable Prospect of Eventual Economic Extraction is based on an optimisation run on inferred and indicated resource at US\$2,150/oz, with mining costs varying with depth, but averaging US\$1.92/t.
+Overall processing recovery was assumed to be 93% (which is supported by metallurgical test work), with a processing cost of US\$16.09 per tonne.
+Wall angles used are variable with an overall average of 40°.